Hello!

 juggling of career responsibilities, carting children to day care and

 soccer practice, homework and housework.
+With all this going on,

 there's not much time left for families to "connect", to slow down